Canada has its fair share of software stocks, which gives Canadian investors some very powerful investment options.

 If you’re looking to start investing in the dynamic and lucrative software industry, this list of the best software stocks in Canada below can give you some ideas.

 What Do You Need To Know About Software Stocks in Canada?

 Software stocks dominate the tech sector in Canada.
 Almost all the coveted tech stocks are technically software stocks, and they make up the bulk of the tech sector.

 - Minimal inter-industry correlation.
 Most software stocks represent companies that are radically different from one another, so some can thrive even while others are failing.
-So even this select pool can be more diverse than other industries as a whole are.
-Like energy, which usually bears the impact of demand/supply as a whole.

 - They usually have a minimal environmental impact, which is better from an ESG investment perspective.